Pests are the bane of tenants and landlords alike.

 Wash Your Curtains:

 Curtains can add depth and dimension to your space, as well as, a brilliant pop of color, but they also tend to be hung up and nearly forgotten.
 Remember to wash your curtains, at least twice a year.
 A bi-annual wash will eliminate dust and mites that have been collecting, just make sure the water is set to hot.
+If you have a sanitation mode available on your washing machine, this is even better.

 In the meantime, vacuum window treatments once per month to ensure they do not acquire too much dust throughout the year; you don’t want to spread asthma-causing allergens across your room every time you open the window.